-Run free monthly chronic pain self-management training sessions in Arbroath, Forfar and Dundee, for which no referral is required.
-Patients can attend at any point in the year, and the topics for each session are advertised in advance - further details can be found via their website www.painassociation.com or by phoning 0800 783 6059
+Run free monthly chronic pain self management training sessions in Arbroath, Forfar and Dundee, for which no referral is required.
+Patients can attend at any point in the year, and the topics for each session are advertised in advance.
+Further details can be found via their website painassociation.com or by telephoning 0800 783 6059

 Other options for Chronic Pain